EPA Grant Cancellations Threaten North Richmond’s $19M Grant and the Grants of 400 Communities Nationwide

 • February 11, 2025

-• Lost contact with EPA District 9 Grant Administrator
+• Lost contact with the EPA District 9 Grant Administrator

-• Learned that EPA District 9 Grant Administrator was fired due to probationary status
+• Learned that the EPA District 9 Grant Administrator was fired due to probationary status

 • February 19, 2025